robinyUArizona/AML-Fraud-Detection/README.md

 		2. Push  docker image to ECR
 		3. Launch EC2
 		4. Pull  image from ECR in EC2

-	- Lauch docker image in EC2
+		5. Launch docker image in EC2

 		- Docker setup in EC2
 		```bash
 		# optional